 This language combines a statement that any trust distributions are within the "sole discretion" of the trustees as they "may deem advisable from time to time" with the directive that they "shall . . . provide for the comfortable support, health, maintenance, welfare and education of" the beneficiaries.
 This is known as an "ascertainable standard."
 The trust further states that the distributions among the beneficiaries may be unequal.

 The trust also contains the following "spendthrift" provision:

 Neither the principal nor income of any trust created hereunder shall be subject to alienation, pledge, assignment or other anticipation by the person for whom the same is intended, nor to attachment, execution, garnishment or other seizure under any legal, equitable or other process.

 The significance of the spendthrift clause is that Curt may not pledge his trust interest in exchange for a loan and it cannot be reached in a claim against him for debts he may incur.

-The SJC finds that the fact that the trustees have total discretion whether or not to make distributions on Curt's behalf means that he has an uncertain "expectancy" for which under Massachusetts divorce law a different standard is applied splitting assets among former spouses.
+The SJC finds that the fact that the trustees have total discretion whether or not to make distributions on Curt's behalf means that he has an uncertain "expectancy" for which under Massachusetts divorce law, a different standard is applied to splitting assets among former spouses.